 - More modern: Is somewhat more recent (announced 5 months after the GX7).

-Reasons to prefer the Panasonic Lumix DMC-GX7:
+Advantages of the Panasonic Lumix DMC-GX7:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2760k vs 1440k dots).